 Study Overview Day 0 Baseline pain levels and spirometry Subjects randomized and cryoneurolysis/sham procedure administered Post-block pain levels and spirometry repeated

 Days 1, 2, 7 Pain levels, opioid consumption, sleep disturbances due to pain, and incentive spirometry values collected [as well as the day of discharge]

 Months 0.5, 1, 1.5 , 2, 3, 6, and 12 Pain levels, opioid consumption, sleep disturbances due to pain, and pain interference collected [and incentive spirometry if subject has spirometer available]

-Subjects will be individuals who present to one of the UCSD or University of Florida hospitals with rib fracture(s) and significant pain.
+Subjects will be individuals who present to one of the UCSD hospitals with rib fracture(s) and significant pain.
 Both universities will be following the same protocol and the subjects from both institutions will be combined for the analysis.
 Those who consent to participate in this study will have standard ultrasound-guided intercostal nerve blocks administered with ropivacaine 0.5% (with epinephrine), 3 mL/level of each fracture rib as well as one level above and one level below.

 Treatment group assignment (randomization).
 Subjects will be allocated to one of two possible treatments stratified by treatment center and unilateral vs. bilateral fractures:

 - active cryoneurolysis (sham local anesthetic intercostal blocks)